 Storage

 Store any leftover pumpkin Nutella puff pastry croissants in an airtight container and consume them within 2-3 days.
-They can be enjoyed hot or cold, to re-heat put them on a baking tray and bake at 120 degrees Celsius/250 degrees Fahrenheit for 10-15 minutes.
+Pumpkin croissants can be enjoyed hot or cold, to re-heat, put them on a baking tray and bake at 120 degrees Celsius/250 degrees Fahrenheit for 10-15 minutes.

-These croissants don't stand up well to freezing.
+These croissants don't stand up well to freezing as the filling can go watery when defrosted.

 FAQ

-In my opinion, no. This pumpkin Nutella puff pastry croissant recipe is sweet enough from the Nutella and and the natural sugars in the pumplin puree.
+In my opinion, no. This pumpkin Nutella puff pastry croissant recipe is sweet enough from the Nutella and and the natural sugars in the pumpkin puree.

-Puff pastry is golden, crisp and hard to touch when cooked.
-Sometimes the inside of puff pastry rolls can take a while to bake thoroughly which is why we cook these at a slightly lower temperature, for slightly longer.
-Uncooked puff pastry is wet and doughy, and if you squeeze it it will compress and go flat.
+Puff pastry is golden, crisp, and hard to touch when cooked.
+Sometimes the inside of puff pastry rolls can take a while to bake thoroughly, which is why we cook these at a slightly lower temperature for slightly longer.
+Uncooked puff pastry is wet and doughy; if you squeeze it, it will compress and go flat.

 Pumpkin Nutella Puff Pastry Croissants